ymunemasa/data-tutorials/tutorials/hortonworks/interactive-sql-on-hadoop-with-hive-llap/tutorial.md

 To get started, log into the console by navigating your browser to http://127.0.0.1:4200/, then follow these steps:

-1. Log in to the console as root.
+1\.
+Log in to the console as root.

-2. Become the hive user:
+2\.
+Become the hive user:

 ~~~
 su - hive
 ~~~

-3. Download the data generator bundle:
+3\.
+Download the data generator bundle:

 ~~~
 wget  https://github.com/cartershanklin/sandbox-datagen/blob/master/datagen.tgz?raw=true
 ~~~

-4. Extract the bundle:
+4\.
+Extract the bundle:

 ~~~
-tar -zxf datagen.tgz
+tar -zxf datagen.tgz?raw=true
 ~~~

-5. Enter the datagen directory:
+5\.
+Enter the datagen directory:

 ~~~
 cd datagen
 ~~~

-6. Generate the data:
+6\.
+Generate the data:

 ~~~
 sh datagen.sh 2
 ~~~

 This step will take up to a few minutes.

 ### Stop Services We Don’t Need

 Ambari enables a number of HDP services we don’t need to try Hive LLAP.
 Since LLAP relies heavily on caching and in-memory processing we will stop these to free memory to improve performance.

-When you first login you will see these services:
+When you first login you will see these services.
+If the services show up as yellow rather than green, wait a moment until you see green checkmarks next to these services.

 ![initial_services](/assets/interactive-sql-on-hadoop-with-hive-llap/initial_services.png)